Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 The modules currently supported are Temperature, Magnetic and Thermocycler Module.

 This is not an exhaustive list of functionality for modules.
-Check :ref:`protocol-api-modules` or on our github ('link to public repo') for the most up to current methods.
+Check :ref:`protocol-api-modules` or on our github ('link to public repo') for the most up to date methods.

 Loading your Module onto a deck